 Montgomery County ARD Community Service

-Non-DUI ARD applicants must complete community service and pay ARD costs in full prior to the ARD court date.
+Non-DUI ARD applicants must complete community service and pay ARD costs in full before the ARD court date.
 The typical length of the ARD program in Montgomery County is twelve months.
-In some cases, the district attorney will allow a six-month ARD if the Defendant satisfies all court costs and conditions before the first ARD court date.
+However, in some cases, the district attorney will allow a six-month ARD if the Defendant satisfies all court costs and conditions before the first ARD court date.

 I have successfully handled over three hundred ARD cases in Montgomery County.
-I can assist you with the application and admission requirements to ensure you have the best chance for admission into this beneficial program.
+As a result, I can assist you with the application and admission requirements to ensure you have the best chance for admission into this beneficial program.